mariomulansky/PySpike/Readme.rst

     plt.show()

 The ISI-profile is a piece-wise constant function, there the function :code:`isi_profile` returns an instance of the :code:`PieceWiseConstFunc` class.
-As shown above, this class allows you to obtain arrays that can be used to plot the function with :code":`plt.plt`, but also to compute the absolute average, which amounts to the final scalar ISI-distance.
+As shown above, this class allows you to obtain arrays that can be used to plot the function with :code":`plt.plt`, but also to compute the average, which amounts to the final scalar ISI-distance.
 If you are only interested in the scalar ISI-distance and not the profile, you can simly use:

 .. code:: python